-A Missed Appointment note is a space for support workers to record when clients (participants, community members) miss or need to cancel and reschedule their appointment.
+A Missed Appointment or in some situations a Note can be recorded by support workers to record when clients (participants, community members) miss or need to cancel and reschedule their appointment.
+The list also has No-show and Entered in Error as Status options.

-A Simple Client Contact note is a space for support workers to record when they call clients (participants, community members) to provide a reminder, book an appointment, leave a message, or send them a letter or email.
+A Simple Client Contact is an Appointment or Note where support workers can record when they call clients (participants, community members) to provide a reminder, book an appointment, leave a message, or send them a letter or email.
 Workers can also record whether these attempts at contacting the client (participant, community member) were successful (e.g., phone not in service, email bounced back, etc.).